Benching of Eli Manning Ends an Era for the Giants in the Ugliest Way Possible

 Eli Manning will be back before you know it.

-Manning was unceremoniously benched on Tuesday afternoon after 14 seasons and 210 consecutive starts.
+Manning was unceremoniously benched Tuesday afternoon after 14 seasons and 210 consecutive starts.
 The two-time Super Bowl MVP will be replaced by former tabloid back-page chew toy Geno Smith, a quarterback so inept that he deserved about half of the criticism he received during his Jets tenure.

 The Giants have a more likely quarterback of the future on the roster in rookie Davis Webb, but Ben McAdoo, a lame duck whose New Year's Day plans involve updating his LinkedIn page, is now the coaching equivalent of a movie character climbing into the cockpit of a crashing spaceship and randomly mashing buttons.